Rank 2 local systems and abelian varieties: A question of Grothendieck

+is an isomorphism.
+(Indeed, as a byproduct of the proof we deduce that $H$ is trivial.) \end{proof}

+With Proposition \ref{Proposition:descent_AV_via_BT_purely_inseparable} in hand, we are ready to prove the following important lemma. \begin{lem} Let $X/k$ be a normal, geometrically connected scheme of finite type over a field of characteristic $p$ and let $\pi\colon A\rightarrow X$ be an abelian scheme.
+Then the following are equivalent \begin{enumerate} \item The BT group $A[p^{\infty}]$ is isomorphic to the pullback of a BT group $G_{0}$ over $k$. \item There abelian scheme $A$ is the pullback of an abelian scheme $B_0$ over $k$. \end{enumerate} \end{lem}

 \begin{proof} That (2) implies (1) is evident, so we prove the reverse implication.
-First of all, as Grothendieck observes in the beginning of the proof of \cite[Proposition 4.4]{grothendieck1966theoreme}, it follows from \cite[Proposition 1.2]{grothendieck1966theoreme}\emph{ }that it is equivalent to prove the lemma over the generic point $\eta=Spec(k(X))$.
-The hypotheses on $X/k$ imply that $k(X)/k$ is a finitely generated primary extension.
-The obvious candidate for $B_{0}$ is then the Chow $k(X)/k$ trace, denoted by $Tr_{k(X)/k}(A_{\eta})$.
-This exists, and if (2) holds, this works and is unique up to unique isomorphism by \cite[Theorem 6.2, Theorem 6.4(2)]{conrad2006chow}.
-Set $B_{0}=Tr_{k(X)/k}A_{\eta}$; then $B_{0}$ is an abelian variety over $k$ equipped with a homomorphism $B_{0,\eta}\rightarrow A_{\eta}$ with finite kernel.
+We will explain a series of reductions.
+First of all, as $X/k$ is normal and geometrically connected, it is geometrically integral.
+We claim that that it is equivalent to prove the lemma over the generic point $\eta=\Spec(k(X))$.
+Indeed, suppose there exists an abelian variety $B_0/k$ such that $B_{0,\eta}\cong A_{\eta}$.
+Then $B_{0,X}\cong A$ by \cite[Ch.
+I., Proposition 2.7]{faltings2013degeneration}.